My Family's Beautiful!

 My Family's Beautiful!
-(Spanish:¡Qué linda es mi familia!) is a 1980 Argentine comedy film directed by Palito Ortega and starring Luis Sandrini and Niní Marshall.
+(Spanish: ¡Qué linda es mi familia!) is a 1980 Argentine comedy film directed by Palito Ortega and starring Luis Sandrini and Niní Marshall.
 It was the final film of the comedian Marshall, who had made her screen debut in 1938.

+Summary

+A young man works as a stunt double, but his true passion lies in singing.
+Within his work, subtle nods to the dictatorial government can be observed through the inclusion of aircraft carriers, sailors, and lyrics infused with a profound patriotic sentiment.